dblapps/DAAttributedStringUtils/README.md

 	%xF	Set font family to font family number x from the fontFamilies property array.
 Numbering starts at 0.
 	%c	Set text color to the default.
 	%xC	Set text color to a color from the colors property array.
 Numbering starts at 1.
+	%c	Set text background color to the default.
+	%xC	Set text background color to a color from the colors property array.
+Numbering starts at 1.
 	%u	Turn underlining off.
 	%xU	Set underlining.
 If x==0, underlining is turned off.
 If x==1, single underlining is turned on.
 If x==2, double underlining is turned on.
 	%xW	Set current font weight (see discussion of DAFontSet above).